icodetolive/gallery-visualizer/README.md

 # Gallery Visualizer

-This repository implements Flickr Web Service/API to display images from a certain gallery.
+This repository implements Flickr Web Service/API to download and display images from a certain gallery.
+The Gallery used in this project is: Forced Perspectives with gallery_id: 66911286-72157647263150569

 ## Summary